3. Selection Criteria, Review Process, and Final Phase Procedure

 Lansing, MI 48909

 Failure to Meet Final Phase Requirements: MSLRP program funds must be obligated quickly for providers’ loan repayment agreements or be used to allow other eligible applicants to participate.
-If a provider or their employer is unable to return their respective signed and dated agreements with the required postmark then the provider will not be awarded during this application cycle and will need to reapply.
+If a provider or their employer is unable to return their signed and dated agreements with the required postmark, the provider will not be awarded during this application cycle and will need to reapply.

 MSLRP Loan Repayment Agreement Awards: Applicants who successfully complete the final phase of the application process by returning provider and employer agreements with the required postmark due date will be awarded those loan repayment agreements.

 Fully- Executed MSLRP Agreements: Providers are obligated to complete their MSLRP service obligations once they sign and return their agreements.
-Once provider and employer agreements are signed by the Department and take affect October 1 following the application period, regardless of when they are signed by the Department or returned to providers and their employers.
+Once provider and employer agreements are signed by the Department, they take affect October 1 following the application period, regardless of when they are signed by the Department or returned to providers and their employers.

-Change of Personal Information Reporting Requirements: Providers must notify the MSLRP Office and the Department of Technology, Management and Budget of name and address changes and change their profiles on SIGMA Vendor Self Service (VSS) no less than 10 calendar days before they occur.
+Change of Personal Information Reporting Requirements: Providers must notify the MSLRP Office of name and address changes and change their profiles on SIGMA Vendor Self Service (VSS) no less than 10 calendar days before they occur.
 Providers must notify the MSLRP Office of telephone number and email address changes no more than 10 calendar days after they occur.
 Please see the Participant Information and Requirements section of the MSLRP website for details on how to report changes in personal information.